Formulary

 • Acupressure at wrist (P6) – some randomised controlled trials (RCT) and systematic reviews have suggested a beneficial effect

-• Ginger – was superior to placebo in some studies, and may be effective
+• Ginger – was superior to placebo in some studies, and may be effective (can be taken in fresh, tea, capsule, or syrup form).

 Where rest and dietary advice have been unsuccessful, use of oral anti-emetics is recommended; these may reduce the risk of developing hyperemesis gravidarum.